 Delaware State Parks is pleased to welcome you and your pet to enjoy the great outdoors together.
 While in the park, a dog or cat poses a real danger to wildlife and may disturb other visitors.
 In order to help keep our parks open to pets, responsible pet ownership is the key.

 - All pets must be licensed, and proof of a rabies vaccination is required.
-Delaware residents must license their dog(s) in their county of residence.
+Delaware residents must license their dog(s).

 - While in the park, your pet must be leashed (not to exceed 6 feet) and under your control except while:

 - Honor all park signs that prohibit the entry of pets into specific areas.

 - Guide dogs are permitted in all pedestrian areas.

 - You must clean up after your pet.